blank-4/Les_Quatre_Mages/README.md

 ### Functionalities
 - __The user arrives on a landing page explaining the game.
 This page contains:__
-  - A button leading to the game page
+  - A button leading to the game page ( Done )
-  - A button leading to the scores page
+  - A button leading to the scores page ( Done )
-  - A button allowing user to login on the login page
+  - A button allowing user to login on the login page ( Done )
-  - A button allowing user to signup on the signup page
+  - A button allowing user to signup on the signup page ( Done )
   - If the user is connected :
     - A button linking to its profile on the profile page
     - A button linking to its scores
     - A button allowing user to logout
 - __The game page displays :__
-  - A grid containing letters scrambled
+  - A grid containing letters scrambled ( Done )
-  - A dedicated area displaying words (you'll have to imagine a mechanism to show which words have been found)
+  - A dedicated area displaying words (you'll have to imagine a mechanism to show which words have been found) ( Done )
   - A place displaying current score
   - A place displaying the 3 best scores in this difficulty
-  - A button to go back to landing page
+  - A button to go back to landing page ( Done )
   - If the user is connected :
     - A button linking to its profile
     - A button linking to its scores